peermusic/music-player/README.md

     // "playing" is true/false
 })

+// Triggers when the possibility of going "back" changes engine.on('backState', function (back_possible) {
+    // "back_possible" is true/false
+})

 // Triggers when the song changes engine.on('songState', function (song) {
     // "song" is an object with "name" and "duration"